Who’s Drinking All the Modelo?

 Photo by kazuend on Unsplash

-Constellation Brands, the company that holds the exclusive U.S. rights to Modelo, reported nearly $7.5 billion in beer sales in FY2023, up 11% from the previous year.
+Constellation Brands, the company that holds the exclusive U.S. rights to Modelo, reported nearly $7.5 billion in beer sales in fiscal 2023, up 11% from the previous year.

 Constellation’s rise began with a twist of fate.

 When AB InBev acquired Grupo Modelo in 2013, U.S. antitrust regulators forced the company to divest domestic rights.
-Constellation picked them up — and turned that legal quirk into a $45 billion success story.
+Constellation picked them up and turned that legal quirk into a major business win.

 The engine behind that performance?

-A deadly combination of marketing savvy, distributive firepower, and brand clarity.
+A combination of marketing discipline, distribution firepower, and brand clarity.

-Modelo’s partnership with ***Reyes Beverage Group ***— the largest beer distributor in America — gives it unmatched retail reach.
-While Bud Light floundered with identity crises, Modelo kept things simple: “Fighting Spirit,” beach scenes, and gold foil.
+Modelo’s partnership with Reyes Beverage Group, the largest beer distributor in America, gives it deep retail reach.
+While Bud Light floundered with identity crises, Modelo kept things simple: fighting spirit, beach scenes, and gold foil.

-You know exactly what you’re getting: delicious beer with no strings attached.
+You know exactly what you’re getting: good beer with no strings attached.

 What happens when a legacy brand stumbles?